 Middle School, Newcastle under Lyme, Staffordshire.
 University of London.
 Trained to be a Solicitor.

-1893: Originally trained as a solicitor he had become a solicitor’s clerk but turned to journalism and became the Assistant Editor of the Journal “Woman”.
+1893: Originally Bennett trained as a solicitor hand and becomes a solicitor’s clerk but then turns to journalism and becomes the Assistant Editor of the Journal “Woman”.

-1898: He published his first novel “The Man from the North”.
+1898: Bennett publishes his first novel “The Man from the North”.

-1902: Moved to Paris where he was to spend ten years writing.
+1902: He moves to Paris where he is to spend ten years writing.

-1908: Arnold Bennett continued writing novels and his “Anna of the Five Towns”, which expressed the gritty realism of life in the Potteries was published.
+1908: Bennett continues writing novels and his “Anna of the Five Towns”, which expresses the gritty realism of life in the Potteries is published.

-1912: The first part of the “Clayhanger” series, on which much of his later fame was to rest, was published followed by “Hilda Lessways” in 1911 and “These Twain” in 1916.
+1910: The first part of the “Clayhanger” series, on which much of his later fame was to rest, is published followed by “Hilda Lessways” in 1911 and “These Twain” in 1916.
 These books again reflected life in the five Staffordshire towns that chiefly made up the Potteries.
 His play, written in conjunction with Edwards Kniblock, was very popular and performed many times.

-1914: Soon after the outbreak of the First World War a meeting was held by Charles Masterson, the Head of the War Propaganda Bureau at Wellington House, to discuss with leading authors of the day how best to promote Britain’s interests Also present were such names as H.G.
+1914: Soon after the outbreak of the First World War a meeting is held by Charles Masterson, the Head of the War Propaganda Bureau at Wellington House, to discuss with leading authors of the day how best to promote Britain’s interests Also present were such names as H.G.
 Wells, John Galsworthy, Thomas Hardy and Rudyard Kipling.
-Bennett quickly became one of the main members of this organisation.
-He wrote an article “A Statement of the British Case” for the United States newspaper the “Saturday Evening Post.”
+Bennett quickly becomes one of the main members of this organisation.
+He writes an article “A Statement of the British Case” for the United States newspaper the “Saturday Evening Post.”
 This was later turned into a pamphlet.
-George Bernard Shaw, unaware of the War Propaganda’s Bureau’s secret attacked the quality of British writing at that time and Bennett was called upon to defend it.
+George Bernard Shaw, unaware of the War Propaganda’s Bureau’s secret, attacked the quality of British writing at that time and Bennett is called upon to defend it.

-1915: Arnold Bennett toured the battlefields of the Western Front and was totally shocked by the conditions he saw there.
+1915: Bennett tours the battlefields of the Western Front and is totally shocked by the conditions he sees there.
 He was physically ill for many weeks afterwards.
-Still he continued his propaganda work and wrote the pamphlet “Over there: War Scenes on the Western Front” which was an attempt to encourage new recruits to the British Army.
+Still he continues with his propaganda work and writes the pamphlet “Over there: War Scenes on the Western Front” which was an attempt to encourage new recruits into the British Army.

 1920-30: After the war Bennett returned to writing novels and also worked as a literary critic and reviewer.
 In the “New Age” magazine he used the alias “Jacob Tonson”.